-Trump Ads In Ohio And Iowa Are Back On As Trump's Standing Slides
+Biden Has The Advantage On The Airwaves With Weeks To Go In Campaign

-Despite reports of the Trump campaign canceling TV advertising in Ohio and Iowa, it turns out the ads are back on.

-The Trump campaign has booked almost $8 million in Ohio and almost $3 million in Iowa for the final four weeks of the campaign so far, according to the latest ad spending data provided to NPR by the ad-tracking firm Advertising Analytics.
+Despite reports of the Trump campaign canceling TV advertising in Ohio and Iowa, it turns out the campaign has $11 million still reserved for ads in the states, according to the latest ad spending data provided to NPR by the ad-tracking firm Advertising Analytics.

-The data show the Trump campaign ran no ads in either state for the week of Oct.
-4, but that's about to change next week in both places.
+The Trump campaign ran no ads in either state for the week of Oct.
+4, but it still has $8 million in Ohio and almost $3 million in Iowa reserved for the final four weeks of the campaign.

 Both Ohio and Iowa should be states where Trump is favored.
 He won them both in 2016, and high percentages of their populations are white voters without a college degree, a strong pro-Trump group.